-To these days, everybody, even the high ranking American officers who was directly or indirectly involved in carrying out this operation and the Vietnam War scholars and historians, thought that the operational concept consisted in “searching the enemy, fixing them, then destroying them with air assaults”.
-If that was correct then the 1st Air Cavalry did not harvest much result.
+To these days, everybody, even the high ranking American officers who were directly or indirectly involved in carrying out this operation and the Vietnam War scholars and historians, thought that the operational concept consisted of “searching the enemy, fixing them, then destroying them with air assaults.”
+If that was correct, then the 1st Air Cavalry did not harvest many results.
 The Air Cavalry forces only engaged the enemy troops four times (Why Pleime, chapter V): one 11/1, at the 33rd Regiment field hospital, enemy casualties: 299 KIA and WIA, 44 CIA; on 11/3, ambushing the 8th Battalion/66th Regiment in Chu Pong, enemy casualties: 312 KIA; on 11/6, engaging the 6th Battalion/33rd Regiment at Ia Meur river, enemy casualties: 477 KIA and WIA; on 11/14, engaging the two 7th and 9th Battalions of 66th Regiment at LZ X-Ray, enemy casualties: about 1800 KIA, 6 CIA; on 11/17, engaging the 8th Battalion/66th Regiment and the 1st Battalion/33rd Regiment at LZ Albany, enemy casualties: 503 KIA.

-According to Coleman, the operation <1>All the Way conducted by 1st Air Cavalry Brigade was a breeze, like “walk in the park” (Coleman, page 189):
+According to Coleman, the operation All the Way conducted by 1st Air Cavalry Brigade was a breeze, like “walk in the park” (Coleman, page 189):

 Colonel Hieu’s operational concept appeared extremely simple (Pleime Counteroffensive into Chupong-Iadrang Complex):

 Colonel Hieu continued to reveal his military genius trait in phase 3 of the campaign in operation Than Phong 7 conducted by Airborne Brigade.
-As a normal practice, the field commander makes decision on tactical moves as dictated by the situations on the battlefield.
-In this instance however, Colonel Hieu directly controlled the entire airborne operation and dictated all the moves made by the airborne units under the command of LTC Ngo Quang Truong (G3 Journal/IFFV , 11/19):
+As a standard practice, the field commander decides on tactical moves as dictated by the situations on the battlefield.
+In this instance, however, Colonel Hieu directly controlled the entire airborne operation and dictated all the moves made by the airborne units under the command of LTC Ngo Quang Truong (G3 Journal/IFFV, 11/19):

 Executing Tactical Moves

-In regard specifically of the use of 1st Air Cavalry Division, Colonel Hieu demonstrated that he knew how to use this tactical unit better than General Kinnard and General Knowles.
-General Kinnard’s tactical operation to counter the guerrillas warfare was (Cochran):
+In regard specifically of the use of the 1st Air Cavalry Division, Colonel Hieu demonstrated that he knew how to use this tactical unit better than General Kinnard and General Knowles.
+General Kinnard’s tactical operation to counter the guerrillas' warfare was (Cochran):

 And the air assault tactic he had developed was:

-Firstly, Colonel Hieu knew that General Kinnard would not be able to seal off a wide expanded 40 km by 50 km area covered by jungles, even with more than 500 helicopters and 3 air cavalry brigades.
-Secondly, he also knew that the Viet Cong troops were very clever in avoiding contact with the American air cavalry troops.
-And he rationalized that in order to destroy an army of troops that scattered all over like rats hiding in cracks and holes, there was only one way, which was to stake out and wait patiently until they assembled in one spot, then to finish them off with B52 carpet bombings.
+Firstly, Colonel Hieu knew that General Kinnard would not be able to seal off a full expanded 40 km by 50 km area covered by jungles, even with more than 500 helicopters and three air cavalry brigades.
+Secondly, he also knew that the Viet Cong troops were very smart in avoiding contact with the American air cavalry troops.
+And he rationalized that in order to destroy an army of soldiers that scattered all over like rats hiding in cracks and holes, there was only one way, which was to stake out and wait patiently until they assembled in one spot, then to finish them off with B52 carpet bombings.
 That was why he did not consider phase 2 as a pursuit phase but rather a herding one ( Pleime Counteroffensive into Chupong-Iadrang Complex).

-Besides army troops, Colonel Hieu also demonstrated his skill in the use all types of weapons, small and big, ancient and modern: artillery, armor, wing as well of jet tactical aircrafts, armed helicopters, B52 strategic air fortresses, as dictated by various battlefield situations.
+Besides army troops, Colonel Hieu also demonstrated his skill in the use of all types of weapons, small and big, ancient and modern: artillery, armor, wing as well of tactical jetaircrafts, armed helicopters, B52 strategic air fortresses, as dictated by various battlefield situations.

 Through his various talents in controlling and directing commanding generals, in reading the enemy’s mind, in strategic and tactical planning, Colonel Hieu had demonstrated that he was a military genius.
 In comparison with the other high ranking officers involved in this campaign, foes and friends alike, he was at the bottom of the hierarchical totem – a colonel among a galaxy of stars -, the youngest – 36 years old – and the less experienced in tactical command, while the others all were combat veterans of the World War II, the Korean War, the First Indochina War and the Dien Bien Phu Battle against the French Army.
 Holding a chisel for the first time and yet being able to broach a masterpiece sculpture could only be defined as a stroke of genius.